Brown/Folwell Storytelling Scholarship

-Brown is director of scholarships and awards for the National Press Photographers Foundation and serves on the Board of Directors for more than a decade..
+Brown is director emeritus of scholarships and awards for the National Press Photographers Foundation and served on the Board of Directors for more than a decade..

 Frank Folwell, a Washington, D.C.-based photojournalist, specializes in helping media organizations improve visual communication.
 For 20 years, he was a top editor in USA TODAY’S photo and graphics department, directing photographers, picture editors and artists while pioneering the use of new technology.
 Folwell is a member of the Fulbright Specialist program, developed by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and serves as treasurer for the National Press Photographers Foundation.